JaviRoser/Udacity-NeighborhoodMap/README.md

 ### Installing

 3. Download the zip file or clone the repo onto your computer:
-	-  **Download a zip File:** https://github.com/JaviRoser/MyReads/archive/master.zip
+	-  **Download a zip File:** https://github.com/JaviRoser/Udacity-NeighborhoodMap/archive/master.zip
-	-  **Clone a repo:**  git clone https://github.com/JaviRoser/MyReads.git
+	-  **Clone a repo:**  git clone https://github.com/JaviRoser/Udacity-NeighborhoodMap.git

 4. Once it is cloned or downloaded, install all **dependencies** with `npm install` or a package manager of your choice.
-5. Open the root folder in a terminal and run this command:**npm start**
+5. Open the root folder in a terminal and run this command: **`npm start`**
-6. To load the map, open your code editor and edit your Google Maps API keys in **Map.js** file located in the components folder.
+6. To load the map, open your code editor and edit the Google Maps API keys in **Map.js** file located in the components folder.
 7. To fetch data from Foursuare API, edit the code with your **Client_ID & Client_Secret keys** in the **API.js** file located in the API folder.
 6. The app will start in your default browser at **localhost:3000** in development mode.